arcaravaggi/CV/Anthony_Caravaggi_CV.md

 2013 Undergraduate residential field course.
 Queen’s University, Belfast

 > **As Instructor**

+2017-18	Module development and instruction: BL6024 Quantitative skills for biologists using R.

 2016-17 Course tutor: ornithology, camera traps, social media.
 Eco-Explore, Cardiff
 Developed materials and taught courses on UK bird identification, the use of camera traps in ecology, and social media for scientists.